What Is the Cost of a New Furnace?

 Q. Should I replace a 40-year-old furnace?

 If you’re tempted to search “How long does a furnace last?” on Google before deciding if it’s time to replace your existing unit, it’s important to note that a typical lifespan for a furnace is 15 to 25 years.
-So, if you have a furnace any older than that (such as a 40-year-old furnace), it is advised to look into updating your current unit.
+So, if the furnace is any older than that (such as a 40-year-old furnace), it is advised to look into updating the current unit.
 Other signs that your furnace needs to be replaced include high energy bills, air leaks, broken thermostats, clogged filters, odd sounds, and unfinished cycle lengths.

 Q. How long does a new furnace last?